 21.2.1 Procurement provisions set forth in Appendix A of 22 CFR part 226 apply to this agreement.
 In all instances where the US Government is mentioned in Appendix A, “Medair” shall be read instead.

 Article 22: Applicable Law

-This Agreement shall be governed by Kenya law.
+This Agreement shall be governed by Swiss law.

 IN WITNESS WHEREOF, the Parties hereto have caused their duly authorized officers to execute this agreement as of the date written below.